 Wide Horizons For Children has been licensed as an NGO in Burundi since 2010.
-Children ages 2-10 are eligible for adoption, but families are especially needed for children ages 5 and older.
+Orphaned children ages 2-10 are eligible for adoption, but families are especially needed for children ages 5 and older.
 Burundi is a Hague Convention Country.
 Foreign Provider is the Central Authority of the Republic of Burundi, named the Ministry of National Solidarity, Human Rights, and Gender.

 To apply to this program, you must meet the following criteria: